zwily/typus/README.markdown

     admin:
       Backup: index

-Create a controller on `app/controllers/admin`.

-    script/generate controller admin/backup index

-Make it inherit from TypusController.

-    class Admin::StatusController < TypusController

-      def index
-      end

-    end

-And your controller will be protected with the roles you've defined.
+When you start **Typus** a controller and a view will be created.

+    app/controllers/admin/backup_controller.rb
+    app/views/admin/backup/index.html

 ## Typus Enabled Plugins